About St Andrew's

 A very warm welcome to our website and thank you so much for your interest in St Andrew’s.
 We hope you enjoy looking at our website and finding out about different aspects of life here in the church and our village.

 As part of the Bybrook Benefice, we are one of ten churches and our priest in charge is the Reverend Marc Terry.
 Working with him are two ordained non stipend ministers plus a number of lay readers and visiting clergy.
 After 20 years, we recently said goodbye to the Reverend Alun Glyn-Jones, who has been a treasured and hugely appreciated regular visiting clergy here.
+We have been delighted to welcome Anjali Kanagaratnam, who is Assistant Curate in the Benefice, to lead our regular services.
 We are deeply grateful to all visiting clergy and the Bybrook Team Ministry for all their support to St Andrew’s and the local community.

 Our church calendar is a lively and busy one and we do hope that by visiting our website you will have gained a flavour of St Andrew’s and that you will come and visit us.
 The door of St Andrew’s is open every day of the year unless there are exceptional circumstances.